 Low tolerance for solitude

 There are numerous criteria to take into account for a breed to be considered an ideal choice for inexperienced owners.
 Amongst the defining factors in the French Bulldog we find a relative tendency to a specific autonomy.
-Yes, Frenchies depend on the affection received from family members however this inclination is counterbalanced by a relative lack of discipline.
+Yes, Frenchies depend on the affection received from family members however this inclination is counterbalanced by a certain lack of discipline.
 An aspect that requires close monitoring.

 Great suitability as first pet